MuhammadFarhan200/portfolio-tailwindcss/README.md

 Because this project is made with only html and tailwindcss, there are 2 stages to run this project.

-- To run Tailwind CSS, run the following command:
+- First, to run Tailwind CSS, run the following command:

 ```bash
 $ npm run dev
 ```

-- To run the project, open the `index.html` file in a browser or you can run it on a live server using extensions from Visual Studio code or other code editors.
+- Then secondly, to run the project, open the `index.html` file in a browser or you can run it on a live server using extensions from Visual Studio code or any other code editor.

 ## Contact Me